 Do I Get Penalized for Filing Taxes Late If I Owe Nothing?

 Three out of every four taxpayers receives a tax refund.
 If you’re one of those three and you don’t owe the IRS anything, you won’t face a penalty.
-However, the longer you wait to file, the longer it will take to receive your refund.
+However, filing taxes late means the longer it will take to receive your refund.
 You can still file late and receive your refund up to three years after the initial deadline; however, if you haven’t filed your 2017 taxes by April 15, 2021, any unclaimed tax refunds are automatically turned over to the U.S. Treasury.

 This chart outlines the tax filing deadlines for each tax year, and indicates the date by which you need to file a return in order to receive your tax refund.